metal3-io/ironic-image/docs/releasing.md

      to replace the placeholder; if the ironic branch is a stable branch we should use the corresponding file from the same stable branch, in case of a bugfix branch we can use the current one from master
-   - Pin ironic and ironic-inspector to match the corresponding bugfix or stable branches
+   - Pin ironic to match the corresponding bugfix or stable branches

 ### Tags